Here are the top Institutional holders of Gol Linhas Aereas Inteligentes S.A. (GOL) shares

 Gol Linhas Aereas Inteligentes S.A.
-(NYSE: GOL) is -4.49% lower on its value in year-to-date trading and has touched a low of $2.00 and a high of $7.41 in the current 52-week trading range.
+(NYSE: GOL) is -10.86% lower on its value in year-to-date trading and has touched a low of $2.00 and a high of $6.59 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GOL stock was last observed hovering at around $2.74 in the last trading session, with the day’s loss setting it -0.19% off its average median price target of $4.44 for the next 12 months.
-It is also 71.28% off the consensus price target high of $8.88 offered by 16 analysts, but current levels are 1.92% higher than the price target low of $2.60 for the same period.
+The GOL stock was last observed hovering at around $2.52 in the last trading session, with the day’s loss setting it -0.14%.

 Sponsored